 This course explains the various functions of acupuncture points from different traditions.
 You will re-learn your acupuncture points in a fresh and new manner.
 Discover unique acupuncture combinations, new ways of using old points, and new ways of using new points that you may never needle in clinic!

 Full of actual clinical case studies and explanations of alternate ways to view your points, you will leave this course feeling inspired to get back to your clinic and make some shifts, especially with clients that you feel are stuck in their progression, or with the cases that leave you scratching your head as you FEEL as though everything you are doing is right, but the patient is not getting the results.

-This class is ideal for anyone practicing acupuncture that is looking to both refresh their acupuncture point knowledge and to get out of the rut that many acupuncturists get in when using the same points over and over!
+This class is ideal for the newer acupuncturist or for the practitioner that is looking to both refresh their acupuncture point knowledge and to get out of the rut that many acupuncturists get in when using the same points over and over!

 You will learn about:

 - How to use acupuncture points from a variety of theoretical standpoints

 - New, unique point combinations for complicated cases